-Restricted cash - The Company has entered into four separate cash-secured performance standby letter of credit agreements with its primary bank to provide assurance the Company will perform on various construction agreements.
-As of August 31, 2022, the four letters of credit totaled \$2.3 million, which are fully secured by cash held in a restricted account at the bank, which approximates its fair value as it is cash held in a savings account.
+Restricted cash - The Company has entered into five separate cash-secured performance standby letter of credit agreements with its primary bank to provide assurance the Company will perform on various construction agreements.
+As of August 31, 2023, the five letters of credit totaled \$2.5 million, which are fully secured by cash held in a restricted account at the bank, which approximates its fair value as it is cash held in a savings account.

-Notes receivable - related parties - The carrying amounts of the notes receivable - related parties (with the Rangeview Metropolitan District (Rangeview District) and the Sky Ranch CAB approximate their fair value because the interest rates on the notes approximate market rates.
+Notes receivable - related parties - The carrying amounts of the notes receivable - related parties (with the Rangeview Metropolitan District (Rangeview District) and the Sky Ranch CAB approximate their fair value because the interest rates on the notes currently approximate market rates.